24 Jul Contractor Chaos

 That means:

-- You need proper agreements in place.
+- You need clear agreements in place with your chosen Associated Providers

-Without strong oversight, clients could miss essential care—and you might not even know.
 Worse still, you could end up paying invoices for services never delivered..
 That leads to client complaints, financial risk, and attention from the Aged Care Quality and Safety Commission.

 How VIPS Care Helps